mandober/debrief.haskell/topics/continuations/continuations.md

 Consider an expression like `foo (bar x y) z`.

-If we extract the subexpression `bar x y`, then it is not just the function `bar` we can apply; Rather, it is a subexpression we need to apply a function to, a function that represents the rest of the computation.
+If we extract the subexpression `bar x y`, then it is not just the function `bar` we can apply; rather, it is a subexpression we need to apply a function to, a function that represents the rest of the computation.
 In this case, the function that represents the rest of the computation is `\a -> foo a z` because if we apply it to the extracted subexpression, `bar x y` we'll get the original expression back.

 ```hs
 e1 = foo (bar x y) z